itsakmak/envrio_databases/README.md

 # mysql_app

-An app based on SQLAlchemy library to access a mysql database
+An app based on SQLAlchemy library to manage a mysql database

 models v1.0.0
 schemas v1.0.0